 Postgraduate studies began in 1986 at the University of Ulster and continued in 1987 at the Forestry Commission's Research Station in Hampshire and focussed on the influence of air pollution on trees.
-Upon completion of this research in 1989 Dr Dobson was employed by the Forestry Commission and worked in both the Tree Pathology and Environmental Research Branches.
-During the next six years he was responsible for Department of Environment research contracts focusing on air pollution, climate change, de-icing salt damage to trees, woodland establishment on landfills and tree root research.
+Upon completion of this research in 1989 Dr Dobson was employed by the Forestry Commission and worked in both the Tree Pathology and Environmental Research Branches carrying out research on air pollution, climate change, de-icing salt damage to trees, woodland establishment on landfills and tree root development.
 He has authored two books: De-icing Salt Damage to Trees and Shrubs and The Potential for Woodland Establishment on Landfill Sites.
-He concluded his time at the Forestry Commission as Project Manager for research into the interaction between trees, roots and clay soils which included laboratory investigations, testing of root barriers and a three-year field-scale monitoring programme investigating the influence of woodland and grassland on the moisture status of clay soils.
+He concluded his time at the Forestry Commission with research into the interaction between trees, roots and clay soils which included laboratory investigations, testing of root barriers and a three-year field-scale monitoring programme investigating the influence of woodland and grassland on the moisture status of clay soils.